guthriec/chriswguthrie/_posts/2025-10-23-robust-mdps.md

 ### Risk-Sensitive RL

-Similar to robust learning (but not taking a hard worst-case view of the problem) is risk-sensitive RL, which uses explicitly risk-averse transformations of the reward, for example CVaR[^cvar], to train risk-averse policies and avoid catastrophic outcomes.
+Similar to robust learning (but not taking a hard worst-case view of the problem) is risk-sensitive RL, which uses explicitly risk-averse transformations of the reward, for example, CVaR[^cvar], to train risk-averse policies and avoid catastrophic outcomes.

 [^cvar]: Hiraoka, T., Imagawa, T., Mori, T., Onishi, T., & Tsuruoka, Y. (2019).
 Learning robust options by conditional value at risk optimization.
 Advances in Neural Information Processing Systems, 32.

 ### Conservative Q-Learning

-One successful approach, called conservative Q-Learning[^cql], regularizes Q function approximation to underestimate Q values out-of-distribution, effectively biasing assumptions towards the worst-case and "robustifying" the resulting policy.
+One successful approach, called conservative Q-learning[^cql], regularizes Q function approximation to underestimate Q values out-of-distribution, effectively biasing assumptions towards the worst-case and "robustifying" the resulting policy.

 [^cql]: Kumar, A., Zhou, A., Tucker, G., & Levine, S. (2020).
 Conservative q-learning for offline reinforcement learning.
 Advances in neural information processing systems, 33, 1179-1191.